greenelab/cimr/README.md

 git-lfs install
 ```

-alternatively, you can install git-lfs through conda:
+Alternatively, you can install git-lfs through conda:

 ```
 conda install -c conda-forge git-lfs && git lfs install
 ```

-### install cimr
+### Installing cimr

-you can use pip to install the latest stable release of cimr.
+You can use pip to install the latest stable release of cimr.

 ```
 pip3 install cimr
 ```

-if you want to try out the nightly build of cimr at your own risk, you may clone the repository from git.
+If you want to try out the nightly build of cimr at your own risk, you may clone the repository from git.

 ```
 git clone https://github.com/greenelab/cimr.git